farmsmart/farmsmart-model/README.md

 ## JSON Schemas for the CMS entities stored in FireStore

+Note that schemas should match the schema name from Flamelink, typically this is camelCase e.g. `cropStage`

 [Crop](./schemas/crop.schema.json) - Contains crops

-[Crop Stage Schema](./schemas/crop_stage.schema.json) - Stages in a crop.
+[Crop Stage Schema](./schemas/cropStage.schema.json) - Stages in a crop.
 Referenced by Crop

 [Article](./schemas/article.schema.json) - Articles referenced by Crop Stage or other Articles